Barcodes as Summary of Loss Function Topology: Introduction

 The main contributions of the paper are as follows:

-\textbf{Applying the one-to-one correspondence between local minima and 1-saddles to exploration of loss surfaces.} For each local minimum $p$ there is canonically defined 1-saddle $q$ (see Section \ref{sec-3def}).
+\textbf{Applying the minima barcodes and the correspondence between minima and $1-$saddles to exploration of loss surfaces.} For each local minimum $p$ there is canonically defined 1-saddle $q$ (see Section \ref{sec-3def}).
 The set of all segments $\left[f(p),f(q)\right]$, where $p$ is a local minimum and $q$ is the corresponding 1-saddle of $f$, is a robust topological invariant of loss function.
 It is invariant in particular under the action of homeomorphisms of $\Theta$.
-This set of segments is a part of the full ``canonical form'' invariant.
-The full "canonical form" invariant gives a concise summary of the topology of loss function and of the global structure of its gradient flow.
+This set of segments is a part of the full barcode.
+The full barcode gives a concise summary of the topology of the loss function and of the global structure of its gradient flow.

-\textbf{Algorithm for calculations of the barcodes (canonical invariants) of minima.} We describe an algorithm for calculation of the canonical invariants of minima.
-The algorithm works with function's values on randomly sampled or specifically chosen set of points.
+\textbf{Algorithm for calculations of the minima barcodes.} We describe and analyze an algorithm for calculation of the barcodes of minima.
+The algorithm takes as an input a randomly sampled or a specifically chosen set of points and the loss function's values on this set.
+The algorithm then employs the HNSW procedure to calculate the graph of neighbors.
+The next step is the computation of the barcode of minima for the function defined on the graph.
 The local minima give birth to clusters of points in sublevel sets.
-The algorithm works by looking at neighbors of each sampled point with lower value of the function and deciding if this point belongs to an existing cluster, gives birth to a new cluster (minimum), or merges two or more clusters ($1$-saddle).
-Our algorithm has complexity of $O(n\log(n))$, where $n$ is the cardinality of the set of points.
+Then algorithm works by looking at neighbors of each sampled point with lower values of the function and deciding if this point belongs to an existing cluster, gives birth to a new cluster (minimum), or unifies two or more clusters ($1$-saddle).
+The second part of the algorithm working with a function on a graph is similar to a particular $0-$dimensional case of the general algorithm described in \cite{B94}.

-\textbf{Calculations confirming observations on behaviour of neural networks loss functions barcodes.} We calculate the canonical invariants (barcodes) of minima for small fully-connected neural networks of up to three hidden layers and verify that all segments of minima's barcode belong to a small lower part of the total range of loss function's values and that with the increase in the neural network depth the minima's barcodes descend lower.
+\textbf{Experiments confirming observations on behavior of neural networks loss functions barcodes.} We calculate the barcodes of minima for small fully-connected neural networks of up to three hidden layers and verify that all segments of minima's barcode belong to a small lower part of the total range of loss function's values and that with the increase in the neural network depth the minima's barcodes descend lower.